KIZI/InBeat/README.md

 ```
 ### Aggregation Taxonomy

-Aggregation taxonomy can be used to infer more general categories based on specification of types that describe the objects.
+Aggregation taxonomy can be used to infer more general categories based on a specification of types that describe the objects.
+Taxonomy is a specific setting valid per account.
+It has to be created for each account.

 For the following taxonomy: